 Don’t worry if scuba diving isn’t on your bucket list, you can still gain a spectacular experience just by renting some snorkelling equipment.

-If you go as part of a tour, a mask and snorkel are usually provided for free or alternatively you could take the adventure into your own hands and rent some for 50 Baht/day.
+If you go as part of a tour, a mask and snorkel are usually provided for free.
+Alternatively you could take the adventure into your own hands and rent some for 50 Baht/day.

-If you are planning to explore the beautiful underwater world more regularly during your trip, you can also choose to buy your own set.
-You can often find good deals around Mae Haad Pier, with branded masks discounted by 30-50% to 1.000-1.200 Bath which you can carry on your trips for a life-time.
+If you’re planning on exploring the beautiful underwater world more regularly during your trip, you can also choose to buy your own set.
+You can often find good deals around Mae Haad Pier, with branded masks discounted by 30-50% to 1,000-1,200 baht, which you can carry on your trips for a life-time.

 The clear, shallow, calm waters surrounding Koh Tao makes it a very relaxing experience to float around on the surface and spot fish from above.

-PRO-TIP: At Shark Bay you might be able to spot Black Tip Reef sharks (don’t worry, they’re not dangerous)!
+PRO-TIP: If you are lucky, you might be able to spot Black Tip Reef sharks at Shark Bay or Him Wong Bay (don’t worry, they’re not dangerous).

 #3 Spend the day on Koh Nang Yuan